Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ## Intro
 Microscopy image analysis is crucial in many biological research areas, especially for studying human pathogens like Cryptococcus.
 However, manual analysis can be time-consuming, prone to human error, and often not accurately reproducible between different users in the lab.
 The aim of CryptoClassifier is to automate microscopy image analysis, utilising Fiji/ImageJ.
 It is designed to streamline the process, accurately classify morphologies such as titan cells, yeast cells, or titanides, and enhance reproducibility and openness in research practices.

-The ImageJ macro (FCI_v*.ijm) automatically removes background fluorescence, detects cells and provides relevant data on a per image basis, allowing for the analysis of images of varying quality with no extra user input.
+The ImageJ macro (CryptoClassifier.ijm) automatically removes background fluorescence, detects cells and provides relevant data on a per image basis, allowing for the analysis of images of varying quality with no extra user input.
 The macro will output 3 files per image:
 * .csv file (contains all identified cell data, each row = individual cell).
 * StarDist masking .jpeg with labels (allows for manual checking and cross referencing with the .csv file).
 * Background fluorescence removed .jpeg (allows for easy check of image quality).